Building on Canada’s electrical advantage

 The federal government has already put carbon pricing at the centre of its greenhouse gas emission-reduction strategy.
 So, rather than building an elaborate clean electricity standard that would duplicate much of what a strengthened carbon price could do, the federal government should strengthen its existing approach to carbon pricing in the sector.
 An optimal clean electricity standard, for its part, will be one that complements carbon pricing, rather than substitutes for it.

 Of course, these are not the only roles for the federal government in electricity.
 Enabling better integration between provinces through co-ordination and expanded transmission is another.
-Stay tuned for a deeper dive on using federal and provincial policy to align electricity systems with net-zero in a forthcoming report by the Canadian Institute for Climate Choices.
+Stay tuned for a deeper dive on using federal and provincial policy to align electricity systems with net-zero in a forthcoming report by the Canadian Climate Institute.

 Related